Updated: Jan 11

 For most wheel-on turbos (where you put the whole bike onto the turbo, either dumb or smart) you’ll need a spare training tyre (and unless you plan to change it each time) a wheel as well.
 This is because the friction of the tyre on the turbo will soon destroy it, leaving you vulnerable to punctures next time you go out.

-For a direct drive turbo (you take off the back wheel and pop the bike onto the turbo) you’ll probably need a new cassette to go on the turbo.
+For a direct drive turbo (generally a better experience, but more expensive - you take off the back wheel and pop the bike onto the turbo) you’ll probably need a new cassette to go on the turbo.

 I’d also strongly recommend a fan, stronger the better, as once it starts getting hot outside, your performance/ enjoyment will be significantly limited by getting too hot.

 How to train on your trainer

 Then you need to decide how you want to train.
 At one end of the spectrum you can just get on the bike and pedal, but you'll get bored of that pretty quickly and it's not very effective for building fitness.